sequana/sequana/doc/rules.rst

 In order to use a Sequana rule in your pipeline, add this code::

-    from sequana import snaketools as sm
+    from sequana_pipetools import snaketools as sm
     include: sm.modules["fastq_sampling"]

 This takes care of the physical location of the rule.